AAiache/example-voting-app/README.md

     $ cd vote-apps/
     $ docker-compose --x-networking up -d

+NB: Instead of the option "--x-networking" we can just establish the links between the differents services in the docker-compose file:
+- voting-app needs a link to redis
+- worker needs a link to redis and db
+- result-app neeeds db

 The app will be running on port 5000 on your Docker host, and the results will be on port 5001.

 Docker Hub images